-Whether you realize it or not, you know someone how has been affected by addiction and mental health disorders.
+Whether you realize it or not, you know someone who has been affected by addiction and mental health disorders.
 According to the Surgeon General, one in seven Americans will face a substance abuse disorder.

 The holidays can be a particularly difficult time for those who are in recovery, as a lot of parties, gifts, and festivities are based around drinking and recreational drug use.
 This is a time when most sober individuals may need a little extra “boost”, or some extra support as they work through this challenging time of year.

 5 Ways To Support Your Sober Loved One

 While it’s not your responsibility to censor yourself for the comfort of others, you can still to be an ally to the people in your life who are sober.
 Here are a few tips to get you started:

 Educate Yourself In recent years, a vague knowledge of addiction has become standard for a lot of people, and more research is being done every single day.
 We’re aware that addiction is a disease, that anyone can become addicted regardless of race/gender/economic status, and that addiction requires intervention.
 Despite the growing knowledge of addiction, there are still many people who just aren’t aware of the issue and what it truly entails.
 In order to support those around you who are sober or in recovery, do some research of your own.
 Find out what addiction really means, the signs and symptoms of a relapse, and what your loved one has gone through in order to get to the point they’re at now.